Network Dynamics-Based Framework for Understanding Deep Neural Networks: phase transition and grokking

-Figs.~\ref{fig7}(c)--\ref{fig7}(f) visualize the 2D projections of training and test samples for digits 1, 5, and 9 before and after grokking.
+Figs.~\ref{fig7}(c)--(f) visualize the 2D projections of training and test samples for digits 1, 5, and 9 before and after grokking.
 Prior to grokking, the training samples form tightly clustered groups, while the test samples appear scattered and overlapping across classes, suggesting they fall outside the attraction basins.
 After grokking, the test projections become well-aligned with those of the training samples, indicating that they have entered the attraction basins.
 Therefore, grokking in this context emerges as test samples transition from regions outside to those inside the attraction basins where the training samples converge.
-These patterns reveal a dynamical shift reminiscent of asymmetric Hopfield networks \cite{PhysRevE.70.066137}, where a sharp transition from a chaotic phase to a memory phase occurs as the attraction basins expand \cite{6795618,PhysRevE.72.066111}.
+Interestingly, we note a potential connection to the frequency principle \cite{Zhou2024GrokkingFreq}, where this transition aligns with a shift from capturing high-frequency components (due to large initialization) to learning generalizable low-frequency features, a mechanism that deserves further study.
+These combined patterns reveal a dynamical shift reminiscent of asymmetric Hopfield networks \cite{PhysRevE.70.066137}, where a sharp transition from a chaotic phase to a memory phase occurs as the attraction basins expand \cite{6795618,PhysRevE.72.066111}.

 The RPD analysis reveals deeper mechanisms underlying grokking and the associated transitions in learning dynamics.
 Fig.~\ref{fig7}(g) displays the evolution of RPD gradients across the two hidden layers.
 It reveals that, prior to grokking, the RPDs in both hidden layers exhibit consistently small gradients.
 This observation suggests that the attraction basins at this stage are formed predominantly via the NPT mode.
 The activation of this mode arises from the specific architectural and training choices in the four-layer model.
 In particular, to prominently elicit the grokking phenomenon, the model is initialized with large weights and trained with a small weight decay rate of L2 regularization \cite{liu2023omnigrok}.
-This small decay rate, together with the correspondingly small learning rate, prevents significant weight vector concentration and thus suppresses the activation of the OPT mode.
+This small decay rate, together with the correspondingly small learning rate, prevents weight vector concentration and thus suppresses the activation of the OPT mode.
 Furthermore, the small learning rate contributes to the formation of narrow attraction basins with NPT modes.
 Consequently, prior to grokking, the network remains in an NPT-dominated learning phase.
+It is worth emphasizing that an NPT-dominated phase does not uniquely determine the generalization performance of the network.